kimw/VMwareService/README.md

-* If you want to edit the virtual machine's configuration in `VMware Workstation`, it's needed to stop VMwareService before, and start VMwareService after the editing is done.
+* If you want to edit the virtual machine's configuration in `VMware Workstation`, it's needed to stop VMwareService before, and start after the editing is done.

 LICENSE